-Web scene layers are cached web layers that are optimized for displaying a large amount of 2D and 3D features and can be viewed in Scene Viewer and ArcGIS Pro.
-Scene layers include point layers, point cloud layers, 3D object layers, and integrated mesh layers.
+Web scene layers are cached web layers that are optimized for displaying a large number of features and can be viewed in Scene Viewer and ArcGIS Pro.
+Scene layers include the following types: 3D object, building, integrated mesh, point, and point cloud layers.
 When sharing a scene layer, a feature layer that is used to generate the cache is also shared.

-To ensure fast visualization in all clients, cached scene layers are used to display large amounts of 2D and 3D point data not possible with a point feature layer.
-Once you add a point scene layer to your scene, you can configure it as you would any other point layer.
+To ensure fast visualization in all clients, cached point scene layers are used to display large amounts of point data not possible with a point feature layer.
 Point scene layers are automatically thinned to improve performance and visibility at smaller scales.
-Automatic thinning means that not all features are displayed at small scales; as you zoom in, additional features are displayed; for example, you may use a point scene layer to display all the trees in a city.
+Automatic thinning means that not all features are displayed at small scales; as you zoom in, additional features are displayed.
+For example, you may use a point scene layer to display all the trees in a city.
 From ArcGIS Pro, you can create a point scene layer from a feature layer shared directly to ArcGIS Enterprise as a web scene layer.

-Point cloud scene layers allow for fast consumption and display of large volumes of point cloud data in Scene Viewer and ArcGIS Pro 1.4 or later.
-You can apply smart mapping styles to point cloud scene layers in Scene Viewer.
-You can also configure these layers in ArcGIS Pro and publish them to ArcGIS Enterprise.
+Point cloud scene layers allow fast consumption and display of large volumes of point cloud data in Scene Viewer and ArcGIS Pro 1.4 or later.
+You can also configure these layers in ArcGIS Pro and publish them to the ArcGIS Enterprise portal.
 Point cloud scene layers in Scene Viewer can appear different based on the symbology renderer type configured from ArcGIS Pro.
 Scene Viewer supports the following renderer types from ArcGIS Pro:

 - Unique Values